 An FX option (foreign exchange option or currency option) is a financial derivative that gives the right, but not the obligation, to buy or sell a currency pair at a set price (called the strike price) on a specified date (called the expiry date)*.

+Options contracts are similar to both futures and forward trading, although once these contracts have been put together, you are obligated to carry out their full duration.
 A call option gives you the right to buy, a put option gives you the right to sell.

 FX options are, for the most part, fundamentally driven by the same factors that drive the underlying currency pairs, such as interest rates, inflation expectations, geopolitics and macroeconomic data such as unemployment, GDP, consumer and business confidence surveys.